Xelon-AG/terraform-provider-xelon/docs/resources/device.md

 - `hostname` (String) The hostname of the device
 - `memory` (Number) The amount of RAM in GB to allocate to the device.
 - `networks` (Attributes Set) The networks configured for the device. (see [below for nested schema](#nestedatt--networks))
-- `password` (String) The password for the device root or administrator user.
+- `password` (String, Sensitive) The password for the device root or administrator user.
 - `swap_disk_size` (Number) The size of the swap disk in GB.
 - `template_id` (String) The template ID used to create the device.
 - `tenant_id` (String) The tenant ID to whom the device belongs.